-Where the Council grants a finance lease over a property the relevant asset is written out of the Balance Sheet as a disposal.
-It is written off to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement as part of a gain or loss on disposal.
+Where the Council grants a finance lease over a property, the relevant asset is written out of the Balance Sheet as a disposal.
+At the commencement of the lease, the carrying amount of the asset in the Balance Sheet is written off to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
+A gain, representing the Council's net investment in the lease, is credited to the same line in the Comprehensive Income and Expenditure Statement also as part of the gain or loss on disposal, matched by a lease (long-term debtor) asset in the Balance Sheet.